sambanova/ai-starter-kit/quickstart/dedicated/BENCHMARKING_COE.md

 2. Install the required dependencies:

     ```bash
-    cd benchmarking # If not already in the benchmarking folder
+    cd ../benchmarking # If not already in the benchmarking folder
     pip install -r requirements.txt
     ```

-1. Install the following libraries using the wheels provided to you by your SambaNova representative:
+3. Install the following libraries using the wheels provided to you by your SambaNova representative:

     - `pip install ~/Downloads/snsdk-<version>-py3-none-any.whl`
     - `pip install ~/Downloads/SambaStudio_API_Client-<version>-py3-none-any.whl`

-3. Set the following environment variables in your `.env` file as provided by your SambaNova representative:
+4. Set the following environment variables in your `.env` file (to be created in the repository root) as provided by your SambaNova representative:

     - For the creation of model bundles and the and deployment of endpoints.
     ```.env